By DAVID MCGUIRE

 As the top- or apex predator, sharks are the regulators of fish and marine mammals.
 They cull the weak, the stupid and the sick, thereby strengthening the remaining population.
 The removal of apex predators can cause what is called a trophic cascade.
 Fish or marine mammals without predatory pressure reproduce and deplete the fish on the next level of the food chain.
 This in turn has impacts on the population beneath thereby disrupting the balance and health of the oceans.

 The killing of sharks for fins is illegal in US waters but illegal and unregulated fishing and shark finning still occurs on these and other species of sharks.
-Here at home, young white sharks are still killed in the drift net gill fishery for swordfish and thresher shark, despite the continued objection of conservationists from the whale, sea turtle and fisheries organizations to switch out gear.
+Here at home, young white sharks and thousands of blue sharks are still killed in the drift net gill fishery for swordfish and thresher shark, despite the continued objection of conservationists from the whale, sea turtle and fisheries organizations to switch out gear.

 Shark Stewards borrowed the term Sharktober to celebrate the return of Great White Sharks to our Sanctuary and not fear or hate sharks.
 One of Shark Steward’s major efforts is to collaborate on education and outreach during sharktober, including the California Academy of Sciences “Sharklife” and Sharktoberfest at the Gulf of the Farallones National Marine Sanctuary.
 Supporting our Sanctuaries, strengthening our existing regulations and stopping the consumption of shark products like shark fin soup can all help increase the protection of the pelagic sharks that visit our waters.
 But the fight continues to save sharks, and education and awareness on consumption and overfishing are critical both in China where most shark fin is consumed, but also in the West.